 There is the wisdom: truth is only what others acknowledge as such.
 (Having your truth just for your own means in the end you are wrong.)

 So you have to publish again and again to get acceptance for your aspect ratio.
-Or you say: acceptance? -- bullshit.
+Or you say: Your acceptance? – piss off.

 "Steinplatz, Berlin-Charlottenburg", the first photograph I took with a digital camera, 2001, in the camera's 4:3 aspect ratio.
-To crop it to 6x7 or 5:4 would be a loss in compositional dynamic.
+To crop it to 5:4 would be a loss in compositional dynamics.

 Web links – photography